FAQs

 Am I allowed to use my Company-owned device to play games, listen to music, or browse the internet?

 Employees are given access to Company-owned devices for work purposes.
 If you have a question about a non-work or otherwise unusual use for your company-owned device, consult your unit head or local support provider to discuss the potential risks to both company and personal information and whether the proposed use is acceptable.
-For example, you may not use a tablet in a healthcare clinic to play games or listen to music between appointments.
-As a general rule, you shouldn't install apps or enable functions on a company-owned or -operated device unless they're essential to the work-related tasks you're performing.

 What do you understand about Risk, Vulnerability & Threat in a network?

-Threat: Someone with the potential to harm a system or an organisation Vulnerability: Weakness in a system that can be exploited by a potential hacker
+Vulnerability: Weakness in a system that can be exploited by a potential hacker

 Risk: Potential for loss or damage when threat exploits a vulnerability